-Allegations of domestic violence have caused one hit reality show to pause filming, and put the future of another in question.
+Allegations of domestic violence have caused one hit reality show to pause filming and have put the future of another in question.
 Taylor Frankie Paul is at the center of both.
-The Secret Lives of Mormon Wives star, who first rose to fame as a founding member of the “MomTok” squad, was allegedly involved in an incident or incidents with her ex-boyfriend and co-parent, Dakota Mortensen.
+The Secret Lives of Mormon Wives star, who first rose to fame as a founding member of the “MomTok” squad, was allegedly involved in an incident (or incidents) with her ex-boyfriend and co-parent, Dakota Mortensen.

 While police investigate the matter, the fifth season of Mormon Wives, which is currently being filmed, is taking a hiatus.
-Further complicating matters is the fact that Paul has already filmed a season of The Bachelorette, which is set to premiere next week.
+Further complicating matters is the fact that Paul has already filmed a season of The Bachelorette, which was set to premiere on Sunday, March 22.
+However, three days before the premiere, ABC made the decision to pull it from their lineup.

 The police were contacted in late February.